yubrshen/CarND-Path-Planning-Project/design-workbook.md

 The following are lower level supporting functions and the actual main program construction.

-## Kinematic modules
+## kinematic module

-Computes kinematics with my\_car and in relationship to the other cars
+Computes kinematics with my\_car and in relationship to the other cars, in file ./src/kinematics.h

 `kinematics-module`: